 What year levels are the students who speak to Chaplains

-They say, "Prevention is better than cure."
-Chaplains help students in the early stages of their development so they are better equipped to manage issues in their later years.
+They say, “Prevention is better than cure.”
+Chaplains are supporting students in the early stages of their development so they are better equipped to manage issues in their later years.

 School chaplains respond to day-to-day issues that students face.

 While they are not employed to do counselling or case management, chaplains respond effectively to student issues, including through referral to relevant internal and external agencies.